 Let us hope that the Boston Civic Design Commission and the board of directors of the Boston Redevelopment Authority can be convinced to do the right thing.

 (Note: The Boston Redevelopment Authority retained a private consulting company at taxpayer expense to rebrand its image by inserting the words planning and agency onto stationery letterhead.
 However, the agency’s board of directors still inserts the municipal authority’s original chartered name for real estate transactions, and, along with neighborhood advocates, continues to call it the “BRA”.)

 Send your comments on the dock square garage to: Michael Sinatra, Project Manager at Boston Planning and Development Agency at firstname.lastname@example.org or Elizabeth Stifel, Committee Chairperson at Boston Civic Design Center at email@example.com.
 With copies to: Alison Frazee, Director at Boston Preservation Alliance at firstname.lastname@example.org.

 From Boston’s North End, Thomas F. Schiavoni writes about neighborhood life and city living.

-NorthEndWaterfront.com welcomes commentaries on community issues via email to email@example.com or through our Submit a Post online form.
+NorthEndWaterfront.com welcomes commentaries on community issues via email to email@example.com.
 Opinions are those solely of the author and do not necessarily reflect those of NorthEndWaterfront.com or other writers on this site.
 Responses to this commentary can be posted below in the comment section.